-Separate from this project, in 2021 PBOT will install a new traffic signal at NW Flanders Street and NW Broadway Street as part of the Flanders Crossing I-405 Bike & Pedestrian Bridge project.
+Separate from this project, PBOT is installing a new traffic signal at NW Flanders Street and NW Broadway Street as part of the Flanders Crossing I-405 Bike & Pedestrian Bridge project.
+This work is anticipated to be complete in Spring 2021.
 In 2022, PBOT will rebuild the existing traffic signal at NW Broadway Street and NW Glisan Street to improve safety.

-After construction is completed, parking will be available on the west side of the street between the bike lane and the travel lane.
+Parking is available on the west side of the street between the bike lane and the travel lane.
 A similar design was first implemented on SW Broadway next to the Portland State University campus in 2009.
 PBOT has also installed parking protected bike lanes on SW Capitol Highway and N Rosa Parks Way.

 When parking, park parallel to the white posts in marked spaces.
 Follow all posted parking restrictions.

-On the west side of NW Broadway, parking and loading zones will be available all hours of the day, except 6 a.m. to 9 a.m.
+On the west side of NW Broadway, parking and loading zones are available all hours of the day, except 6 a.m. to 9 a.m.
 Monday to Friday.
-During the morning rush, parking will be prohibited.
-From 6 a.m. to 9 a.m. the street will accommodate a second travel lane for southbound traffic.
+From 6 a.m. to 9 a.m. the street accommodates a second travel lane for southbound traffic.

 2020 CCIM Open Houses

 - Wednesday, March 4